 Cloud Imaging requires establishing a connection to a Cloud-based entity (typically involving authentication and authorization of the prospective Job Originator), although this connection may not have been made specifically for use of an Imaging Service.
 In Cloud Imaging, interaction is required between the User and a Cloud Service and between the Imaging Device and a Cloud Service.
 The User need not be part of the Cloud Service domain and may not be directly connected to the domain in which the Imaging Device exists; and the Imaging Device need not be part of the Cloud Service domain.

 In the PWG Model, the part of the Cloud Service dealing with Print Job specific functions is called the Cloud Imaging Service.
-The agent allowing the Printer to communicate with the Cloud Service is called the Cloud Print Manager.
+The agent allowing the Printer to communicate with the Cloud Service is called the Cloud Imaging Device Manager.
 The use cases recognize that there need be other interfaces between the components described in this specification and the Cloud Service.
 However, this specification is specifically concerned with the interaction between Client and Cloud Imaging Service, and between the Cloud Imaging Device Manager and Cloud Imaging Service.

 General Cloud Imaging Sequence